 Certain rare disorders of fat metabolism are also contraindications to very-low-carb diets.2 These include carnitine palmitoyltransferase (CPT) deficiency; short-chain, medium-chain, or long-chain acyl dehydrogenase deficiency (SCAD, MCAD or LCAD); and pyruvate carboxylase deficiency.
 Fortunately, these are very rare conditions that are usually diagnosed at a young age.
 Adult patients are unlikely to present without a pre-existing diagnosis of these severe fat metabolism disorders.

 From a lipid standpoint, hyperchylomicronemia and lipoprotein lipase deficiency are contraindications due to the inability to properly carry out fat digestion and metabolism.
 These conditions likewise usually present early in life, and it is rare to encounter a new diagnosis as an adult.
-However, if you are caring for a patient with very high triglyceride levels (above 800 mg/dL), you may want to consider specialized evaluation prior to starting a high-fat diet.
+However, if you are caring for a patient with very high triglyceride levels (above 800 mg/dL), you may want to consider specialized evaluation prior to increasing the amount of fat in the diet.

 Certain critical and unstable conditions

 Patients presenting with critical and unstable medical conditions — such as acute pancreatitis, acute liver failure, gout attacks, and others — are not candidates for an immediate start of a low-carbohydrate dietary intervention.
-The acute condition should be resolved before therapeutic carbohydrate restriction is considered.
+The acute condition should resolve before therapeutic carbohydrate restriction is considered.

 Common conditions that are compatible with carbohydrate restriction